 - Low internet bandwidth environments.

-- If candidates need to use a tool in their exam e.g. custom software, Excel, e-book or course.
+- Exams where candidates need to use a tool such as custom software, Excel, an e-book, or course material.

-- Candidates who use company laptops, where downloading software is an issue e.g. IT, NHS, etc.
+- Candidates who use company laptops where downloading software is an issue, for example in IT or NHS settings.

-- Organisations seeking a cost-effective method to continuous video monitoring.
+- Organisations seeking a cost-effective alternative to continuous video monitoring.

 3. Proctoring via Zoom or Teams

-One such method is using Synoptic's light lockdown mode, compatible with both Zoom and Teams.
+Organisations who proctor via Zoom or Teams often implement other anti-cheat methods to enhance exam security.
+One such method is Synoptic's light lockdown mode, compatible with both Zoom and Teams.
 This mode automatically detects actions such as exiting full screen, opening additional browser tabs, or connecting a second monitor, and presents a count of breaches to the proctors post-exam.

-Additionally, proctors can leverage the feature of locking and unlocking exam attempts.
-By locking the exam for candidates upfront so they cannot start the exam, this means they are required to join Zoom or Teams first, allowing the proctor to authenticate their identity.
-Only after confirming the right candidate's presence, the exam is unlocked by the proctor, and it becomes accessible to the test-taker to start.
+Additionally, proctors can leverage locking and unlocking exam attempts.
+By locking the exam upfront so candidates cannot start, they are required to join Zoom or Teams first, allowing the proctor to authenticate their identity.
+Only after confirming the right candidate's presence does the proctor unlock the exam.

 Ideal for: